 52 ADA, CTC, and MDX are license types/designations established by the Nevada Bureau of Health Care Quality and Compliance (HCQC).
 See NV.
 DEPT. OF HEALTH AND HUMAN SERVS., Health Facilities Licensing (last updated Aug.
-15, 2018), https://dpbh.nv.gov/Reg/HealthFacilities/dta/Licensing/Health_Facilities-Licensing/
+15, 2018), https://dpbh.nv.gov/Reg/HealthFacilities/dta/Licensing/Health_Facilities Licensing/

-Milestone Specifications & Proposed Timeframes NV Status Sufficient Provider Capacity at Critical Levels of Care including for Medication Assisted Treatment for OUD Specifications & Proposed Timeframe: Within 12 to 24 months of Demonstration approval.
+Milestone Specifications & Proposed Timeframes NV Status Milestone Proposed Timeframe: Within 12 to 24 months of Demonstration approval.
 Implementation of State process for reviewing residential treatment providers to assure compliance with these standards.
 Proposed Timeframe: Within 24 months of Demonstration approval.
 Requirement that residential treatment facilities offer MAT on-site or facilitate access offsite.
-Proposed Timeframe: Within 12 to 24 months of Demonstration approval.
+Proposed Timeframe: Within 12 to 24 months of Demonstration NV Status Sufficient Provider Capacity at Critical Levels of Care including for Medication Assisted Treatment for OUD to 24 months of Demonstration approval.
 Completion of assessment of available providers enrolled in Medicaid who are accepting new patients in the critical levels of care throughout the state (or at least in participating regions of the state) including those that offer MAT.
 Proposed Timeframe: Within 12 months of Demonstration approval.
 Nevada currently has 598 total beds licensed at ASAM levels 3.1 and 3.5 (i.e., ADA).
 The State currently has 260 total beds licensed at a level 3.7 (i.e., MDX providers listed in Section 3, Table 3.3 above).
 With respect to the State's MAT infrastructure, there are 310 providers waivered to provide buprenorphine, however, not all prescribe.
 For those who do prescribe, very few prescribe to their upper limit.
 In addition, there are 16 opioid treatment programs concentrated within Clark, Washoe, and Carson City.
 While capacity exists in these programs, connection to high-quality, integrated services remains a challenge, and rural/frontier communities face considerable access challenges.

-Proposed Timeframes NV Status

-110poseu 1meriumes these findings within 12 months of

-Demonstration approval.

-Implementation of opioid Please see Section 1 above

-1 describing the State's efforts to

-with other interventions to implement comprehensive

-prevent opioid abuse. treatment and prevention strategies

-to address opioid abuse and OUD

-Proposed Timeframe: Over the through the Good Samaritan Drug

-course of the Demonstration.
-Overdose Act of 2015 and the

-Prescription Drug Abuse

-Expanded coverage of, and Prevention Act of 2017.
-53 These

-access to, naloxone for overdose new laws establish opioid

-reversal. prescription guidelines and

-intervention strategies; enhance

-Proposed Timeframe: Over the access to opioid antagonists; and

-course of the Demonstration. implement initiatives to improve

-utilization and review of the

-State's PMP.
-The State will
+The State anticipates re-assessing

-1 continue to evaluate the impact of

-• • • these strategies and consider

-drug monitoring programs. additional opportunities over the

-D 1771 C 0 1 course of the Demonstration.

--

-DIIGED III : 1 C

-- DHCFP will reimburse for case

-management (CM) services for

-• patients in an IMD, this also

-± includes patients with a diagnosis

-of SUD only (without another co-

-occurring condition), under the state plan.
-CM services for SUD

-· · as a co-occurring diagnosis is

-racinates. already a covered service under

-Proposed Timeframe: Within 12 the State Plan.

-- me state i ian.

-Implementation of opioid prescribing guidelines along with other interventions to prevent opioid abuse.
+Milestone Specifications & Proposed Timeframes NV Status these findings within 12 months of Demonstration approval.
+Implementation of Implementation of opioid Please see Section 1 above Comprehensive prescribing guidelines along describing the State's efforts to Treatment and with other interventions to implement comprehensive Prevention Strategies prevent opioid abuse. treatment and prevention strategies to Address Opioid D 1777 C 0 11 to address opioid abuse and OUD Abuse and OUD Proposed Timeframe: Over the through the Good Samaritan Drug course of the Demonstration.
+Overdose Act of 2015 and the Even and advances of and Prescription Drug Abuse Prevention Act of 2017.
+53 These Expanded coverage of, and access to, naloxone for overdose reversal. new laws establish opioid prescription guidelines and Teversar. intervention strategies; enhance Proposed Timeframe: Over the access to opioid antagonists; and course of the Demonstration. implement initiatives to improve course of the Bemonstration. utilization and review of the Implementation of strategies to State's PMP.
+The State will increase utilization and improve continue to evaluate the impact of functionality, of prescription these strategies and consider drug monitoring programs. additional opportunities over the course of the Demonstration.
 Proposed Timeframe: Over the course of the Demonstration.
-Expanded coverage of, and access to, naloxone for overdose reversal.
+Improved Care Implementation of policies to DHCFP will reimburse for case Coordination and ensure residential and inpatient management (CM) services for Transitions between facilities link beneficiaries, patients in an IMD, this also Levels of Care especially those with OUD includes patients with a diagnosis and/or SUD, with community- of SUD only (without another co- based services and supports occurring condition), under the following stays in these state plan.
+CM services for SUD facilities. as a co-occurring diagnosis is Duan and Time for the Widt: 12 already a covered service under Proposed Timeframe: Within 12 to 24 months of Demonstration the State Plan. approval.